friend1ws/pmsignature_paper/README.md

 # pmsignature_paper

-Several scripts for reproducing the figures in the paper.
+Scripts for reproducing the figures for the paper:

+> Shiraishi et al. A simple model-based approach to inferring and visualizing cancer mutation signatures, submitted.